l1npengtul/libuvc-rs/README.md

 [![crates.io](https://img.shields.io/crates/v/uvc.svg)](https://crates.io/crates/uvc)
 [![license](https://img.shields.io/crates/l/uvc.svg)](https://github.com/mulimoen/libuvc-rs/blob/master/LICENSE)

+## Maintainance

+This project is no longer maintained.
+Please open an issue if you are interested in taking over maintainance of this project or publish new versions on `crates.io`.

+## What does this library do?

 This library gives access to the webcam, and allows one to capture the video stream.
 An example of how to use this library can be found in the examples directory.